 Without understanding the difference between price realism and price reasonableness during proposal evaluation, your bid protest will be in jeopardy.
 See also litigating unbalanced pricing in bid protests.

-If you believe the agency has made a mistake in its price reasonableness analysis or realism evaluations, contact our bid protest attorneys for a free initial consultation.
+If you believe the agency has made a mistake in its price reasonableness analysis or price realism evaluations, contact our bid protest attorneys for a free initial consultation.
 Call 1-866-601-5518.
 FREE INITIAL CONSULTATION.